palmarketinc/palmarketinc.github.io/README.txt

 - Check cashing services
 - On-site laundry facilities

-## Our Mission
+## Their Mission
 To provide our neighborhood with quality products and convenient services all under one roof, delivered with friendly, personalized service that only a family-owned business can offer.

-## Location
-Visit us on University Avenue, Palo Alto
-(Contact details and exact address to be added)

 ## Developer Note
-This site was developed and maintained by Muti Shuman as a volunteer project to support local business.
+This site was developed and maintained by Muti Shuman as a volunteer project to support a local business.

 ---
 © Pal Market.
 All rights reserved.